meridianarc/griptape-docs/docs/tutorial/wsecretjs.md

 The above code used a vue.js lifecycle hook `created() {}` to trigger the method `getTheCount()`. `getTheCount` then queries the contract `secretCounterAddress = 'secret1w97ynhe099cs5p433dvlaqhsxrszudz2n3f56h'` and assigns the response value to the data oject propery `theCount`.
 Finally `theCount` is included in the vue template and is outputted to the screen.

 This might not seem like much, but we just queried a contract on chain.
 That is no small accomplishment.
-Now lets execute a tx to show the second part of the equation.
+Now lets execute a transaction to show the second part of the equation.

 ## First Transaction